Skip to Content Facebook Feature Image

 “We’re not talking about doubling of campaign expenditures,” he added.
 “We’re talking about 10 times or 20 times more.”

-Dan Sena, a former executive director at the Democratic Congressional Campaign Committee, said party organizations are no longer the ones with the clout to push favored candidates.
+Dan Sena, a former executive director at the Democratic Congressional Campaign Committee, said party organizations are no longer the only ones with the clout to push favored candidates.

 “All that’s been completely smashed now,” Sena said.
 Even if Democrats regain control of the U.S. House, he warned that outside spending could damage the party in the long run.